datacoves/docs/docs/how-tos/airflow/run-fivetran-sync-jobs.md

 ### Configure your transform/.dbt-coves/config.yml file

-Currently, dbt-coves does not query the necessary information for Fivetran Extract and load.
-You will need to configure these in your yml DAG.
+By default, dbt-coves cannot query the necessary information for Fivetran connections.
+You will need to configure these in your yml DAG manually, or contact us to configure Datacoves with the necessary information.
 Below are the configurations in for dbt-coves airflow-dags.
 You will need to configure these if using dbt-coves to generate DAGS from YML

 ### Field reference: